Shreeraj7b0/infeRead/README.md

 # infeRead

 infeRead is a privacy-centric, multi-format reading application for Android designed to provide a premium, distraction-free reading experience.
-Built from the ground up to respect your device storage and data privacy, infeRead operates entirely offline and connects directly to your existing documents without duplicating files.\
+Built from the ground up to respect your device storage and data privacy, infeRead operates entirely offline and connects directly to your existing documents without duplicating files.

+*Made with Antigravity.*

 ---